Takmo/TakmoPort/README.md

 ### Basics ###

+TakmoPort is a practical waypoint teleportation plugin for Bukkit.
+It is composed to two types of objects: teleporters and waypoints, both of which require a specific base block to exist before creation.
+(The default type of base is a lapiz block, but this can be changed in config.yml.)

 To teleport, first make a waypoint.
 This will be your destination.
 Just choose a name for your waypoint, type the following command, and right click the base block you want to use.
 (It's a lapiz block by default, but